syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Getting-Started.md

 1. Add the following required assembly reference to the project:
     * Syncfusion.SfProgressBar.WPF
-2. Import the Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.
+2. Import the Syncfusion&reg; WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.
 3. Declare the SfStepProgressBar control in the XAML page.

 ## Select item using Selected Index